-- Paired proposals must have some level of interdependency to be considered as such.
+- Paired proposals must have some level of interdependency.

 - Each of the proposals in the pair should have a distinct scope of work, to be executed by complementary project leader skill sets.

 - Paired proposals are not intended as an option to simply expand work or add geographic regions to the effort.

 - Each of the paired proposals is allowed to request up to $125,000.

 - It will be critical to articulate why the problem/opportunity requires additional resources and expertise.

 - These proposals will be evaluated among the general group of FVI applicants and both must be competitive in that pool.

 - If funded, paired proposals will be contracted independently.

 Below are organizations that are working to advance agriculture for New York’s farmers and may be good partners for collaboration.
 This is not intended to be a comprehensive list, it is simply where we have seen collaborations work previously.
 Descriptions of the smaller programs interested in collaborations can be found here.
 Extensive information about the Cornell programs is available online.